How to Revise for IB English Literature: Tactics That Work

 • Effective communication: develop clear, coherent, and persuasive written and oral responses

-As an HL student, you’ll be assessed on other things too, so it’s important to review past examiner reports and official IB guidelines to understand what distinguishes a top-scoring response.
+As an HL student, you’ll be assessed in depth, so it’s important to review past examiner reports to understand what distinguishes a top-scoring response.

-A great tip to managing your revision time is to map it all out.
+A great tip for managing your revision time is to map it all out.
 My best students always created well-structured revision timetables that helped them cover all components of the course efficiently.

 When creating a revision schedule, consider: